 Introduction

-Due to its remote nature, online mediation requires bespoke preparatory measures not encountered in a traditional face to face mediation.
+However, due to its remote nature, online mediation requires bespoke preparatory measures not encountered in a traditional face to face mediation.

 Anthony Lo Surdo SC is at the forefront of the use of online mediation platforms.